rahulbanerjee26/Car-Game/README.md

 # Car-Game

-A simple car gamr built for android in Unity using the standard assets and C#.
+A simple car game built for android in Unity using the standard assets and C#.

 Below are a couple of screenshots from the game:
 ![alt text](https://github.com/rahulbanerjee26/Car-Game/blob/master/Screenshot1.jpeg)